jaymehta1444/OpenCV_Projects/Poker Hands/README.md

 - The processed video with Poker Hand Detector will identifies cards and lable there ranks and suits and if there is exactly five cards in a hand then detect the type of hand.

-## Configuration
-- You can customize the confidence threshold for Poker hand detection by modifying the conf parameter in Poker=Hand-Detector.py.
-The default value is set to 0.5.
 ## Acknowledgements

  - [Ultralytics](https://github.com/ultralytics/ultralytics)